 “As we all know the pandemic has crippled many companies which resulted in people losing their jobs, which only added to the already struggling economy,” says Marvin Petersen, pastoral worker of Biblia in Kalk Bay.
-“Over the years we have helped numerous people in our feeding schemes but we quickly realized that relieve can make people dependent.
+“Over the years we have helped numerous people in our feeding schemes but we quickly realized that relief can make people dependent.
 Our intentions were good and yes, there is a place for relief but the on-going dependency indicated something more needed to happen.
 People were coming back, Sunday after Sunday for more hand-outs and all that we became was another food station among many others during the week.

 “Our hearts burned for change!
 We wanted to see people come to know Christ, to have a living relationship with Him and to be able to depend on Him and not on the arm of flesh.